adamaviv/usec-f20/psets/ps1.md

 ### Step 0: prepare

 This is a journaling/diary study exercise so you should prepare for that first.
 You should record the following information as part of your quest to complete this problem.
+You should have sections in your diary entry for each of the following information.

-1. Any google/search queries you perform
+1. Any google/search queries you perform, with a brief description of your thought process when searching
-2. Any websites you opened
+2. Any websites you opened, the url with a brief explanation
-3. Any tools you installed/uninstalled and the context for that tool
+3. Any tools you installed/uninstalled and the context for selecting that tool
-4. Your exploration of using that tools
+4. Your exploration of using that tools, the correct and incorrect comands you tried and the context of those commands
 5. Any confusions or questions you had while using the tool
 6. The steps you took in completing the task?
+7. Finally, provide 3-to-4 paragraphs (with multiple sentences per-paragraph!) that is a full narrative, from start to end, in completing this task, as if you were relaying the story to someone in a documentary movie entitled "I sent an encrypted email."

-Essentially, try and record yourself as you do this and describe your entire process so that someone else can review your process.
-Create a file in the git repo called `diary.md` that contains your diary of this task.
+Essentially, try and record yourself as you do this and describe your entire process so that someone else can review your process and understand your thought process.

+Submit a file in the git repo called `diary.md` that contains your diary of this task.

 ### Step 1: send